MohammedMostafaDataServe/FullStackDevelopment/README.md

 # Please follow these steps to boot up the project:

-1- Clone my project from repository or download it az zip file from this url: https://github.com/MohammedMostafaDataServe/FullStackDevelopment
+1- Clone my repository or download it az zip file from this url: https://github.com/MohammedMostafaDataServe/FullStackDevelopment

 2- Ensure that docker installed on your machine